President, Head Coach and General Manager

 In addition to his hockey duties, Carlson became part owner of the RoughRiders in 2009.
 In 2012, Mark expanded his resposibilities within the RoughRider Hockey Club to become President of the USHL Cedar Rapids RoughRiders while retaining his role as the only Head Coach and General Manager in the history of the RoughRider franchise.

-Carlson also oversees the coodination of coaching activities within the RoughRider Hockey Club as it has added affiliate relationships with the Cedar Rapids Youth Hockey Association, Cedar Rapids High School RoughRiders, Rocky Mountain RoughRiders of the Tier One Elite Hockey League and the Connecticut Oilers of the EJHL, Empire Junior Hockey League and the EJ Elite Prospects Hockey League.
+Carlson also oversees the coordination of coaching activities within the RoughRider Hockey Club as it has added affiliate relationships with the Cedar Rapids Youth Hockey Association, Cedar Rapids High School RoughRiders, Rocky Mountain AAA RoughRiders of the East Coast Elite League, the Connecticut Oilers of the Eastern Hockey League and the Topeka RoadRunners of the North American Hockey League.

 A native of Lawrenceville, New Jersey, Carlson graduated from the University of Massachusetts-Lowell with a B.S. in Business Administration and Marketing.
 While at Lowell, Carlson skated as a forward with the River Hawks.
 His on-ice talent was recognized even before he arrived in Lowell when he was selected in the 1987 National Hockey League draft by the Pittsburgh Penguins.